Merkur XR4Ti: Options and updates

 In addition to the changes above many modifications were incorporated as Technical Service Bulletins.

+Special editions

-A number of automotive customizers produced versions of the XR4Ti that offered increased performance and improved handling.
-Among these companies were Roush, Rapido, and RC Consultants.
-These versions were often sold as either owner-installed kits or pre-built vehicles.
-One such special, built by Ralph Todd and called the Scorch XS replaced the Ford engine with a Nissan VG30DETT twin-turbocharged V6.
-Only one of these US$50,000 conversions was built; Scorch Prototype #001.
-The other Scorch cars were never completed and ultimately dismantled.
+Several automotive customizers produced versions of the XR4Ti that offered increased performance and improved handling.
+Among these were Roush, Rapido, and RC Consultants.
+These conversions were sold as either owner-installed kits or pre-built vehicles.

+One such special, called the Scorch XS and built by Ralph Todd, replaced the Ford engine with a twin-turbocharged Nissan VG30DETT V6.
+Only one of these US $50,000 conversions was built; Scorch Prototype #001.
+It was later upgraded with larger brakes and wheels.
+The last magazine article featuring the Scorch listed a revised cost of US $55,000.
+Creation of other Scorch conversions had been started, but never completed.

-Ford only offered one special edition of the XR4Ti when, in a 1987 tie-in with ski manufacturer K2 Sports, the XR4Ti K2 appeared.
+Ford only offered one special edition of the XR4Ti when it launched the XR4Ti K2 in 1987, the result of a tie-in with ski manufacturer K2 Sports.
 This all-white model came with colored K2 logos on the front fenders and a roof-mounted ski rack.
 No mechanical changes were made to the K2 version.